See below for the following policies

 Based on neuroscience and attachment research, Thrive training provides a targeted intervention.
 All practice is underpinned by Thrive-Online, an assessment tool and extensive action planning resource that charts progress and measures outcomes.

 For further information please visit http://www.thriveapproach.co.uk or speak to Sue Hornby about how we use the Thrive approach at the Bridge.

 Working in Partnership with Schools and Local Authorities

 Senior managers at the Bridge regularly attend multi-agency meetings, often taking place at the Bridge to discuss student’s education, health, care plans.

 We work closely with parents/carers of bespoke students to devise an individual timetable for their child.
 The programmes manager and other staff keep parents/ carers informed of their child’s progress through regular phone calls, emails and termly reports.
 Parents receive notification of any awards and certificates.

-The school is registered under the Data Protection Act 1998 for holding personal data.
+The school complies with the General Data Protection Regulation 2018.
 The school has a duty to protect the information and keep it up to date.
 The school is required to share some of the data with the Local Authority and with the Department of Education.

-If you require further information we have a detailed policy.
+If you require further information we have a detailed policy and privacy notices please contact the office.
 If you wish to view your personal documentation please put in a request to our data protection officer, Sue Hornby (head teacher).

 Equality and Diversity